dfrasee/food_delivery_api/README.md

 Change .env.sameple file to .env then edit value.

+Change api doc for your host and schemes in /docs/swagger.json

 Ensure you have install Node.js on your server [see more](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install Node.js

 Now setup project